 Ken Rudolph is perhaps best-known in the academic film world for his gripping, seven-minute, 2000 frame charge through art history, Gallery.
 View several of Ken's other films by clicking on the links in the filmography.
 In addition, Ken has put together a fascinating 22 minute compilation video of commercials and title sequences he created and edited between 1975 and 1987.

 Ken Rudolph was born in New York City in 1941.
 In 1945 his parents moved him to Los Angeles, where his mother grew up in an extended family with several associations to the motion picture industry.
 He graduated from Beverly Hills High School in 1959, and attended the California Institute of Technology majoring in mathematics for a year until transferring to the Massachusetts Institute of Technology in 1960.
-At MIT he hosted a Sunday afternoon opera radio show on the student channel and at the same time, found his interest in science and math waned.
+At MIT he hosted a Sunday afternoon opera radio show on the student channel and at the same time, found his interest in science and math waning.

 In 1963 he transferred again, this time to UCLA and commenced studies in the film school.
 By 1966 he was working full time as an apprentice editor and stock-shot unit cinematographer at QM Productions, a company which made such television shows as "The Fugitive", "The FBI," and "12 O'Clock High," while also finishing his studies for the BFA in film at UCLA.
 However, he never actually received the degree, flunking a zero unit course in film-watching the final semester due to an overload of work editing coming-next-week trailers for the QM Production TV shows.